 Pursuant to the terms of the Klemt Employment Agreement, if Mr. Klemt's employment is terminated due to the death or Disability of Mr. Klemt, then Mr. Klemt is entitled to Accrued Benefits.
 If the Company terminates Mr. Klemt's employment without Cause or if Mr. Klemt resigns for Good Reason, then Mr. Klemt is entitled to Accrued Benefits, twelve months of base salary plus target bonus and a bonus pro-rated to the date of termination and based on the target bonus amount set by the Board (currently 40%).
 In the event of a change of control termination then Mr. Klemt is entitled to Accrued Benefits, 18 months of base salary plus target bonus and a bonus pro-rated to the date of termination and based on the target bonus amount set by the Board (currently 40%).
+In the event of a change of control termination and based on the target bonus amount set by the Board (currently 40%).
 In the event of a termination of Mr. Klemt's employment due to death or disability or if Mr. Klemt resigns for Good Reason or upon a Change of Control Termination, Mr. Klemt is entitled to accelerated vesting of options and performance share unit awards that remain unvested as of the termination date.
 Additionally, if Mr. Klemt retires, he is entitled to accelerated vesting of options granted prior to June 30, 2019.
 Furthermore, in the event of a Change of Control Termination, Mr. Klemt is entitled to accelerated vesting of restricted share unit awards, and, to avoid duplication of severance payments, any amount to be paid per the above will be offset by severance amounts paid pursuant to the Company's change of control guidelines.

-Alexander E. Kuta
+Alexander Kuta

-The following table discloses information about the benefits the named executive officer would receive as of December 31, 2022, at a share price of \$22.67 per Ordinary Share upon termination in certain circumstances, including in the event of change in control
+The following table discloses information about the benefits the named executive officer would receive as of December 31, 2022, at a share price of \$22.67 per Ordinary Share upon termination in certain circumstances, including in the event of a change in control

 Termination without Cause or Resignation for Good Reason (\$) Termination in Connection with a Change in Control (\$) Death (\$) Disability (\$) (4) Retirement (\$) (4)

 Compensation

 Cash severance 643,591 965,387 -

-Pro-rata bonus (1) 183,883 183,883 -
+Pro-rata bonus (1) 183,883 183,883

 Long term incentive

-Restricted share units - unvested and accelerated 1,167,732
+Restricted share units - unvested and accelerated 1,167,732 -

 Performance share units - unvested and accelerated (2) 46,247 46,247 46,247 46,247 46,247

 Stock options - unvested and accelerated 398,987

 Benefits and perquisites

 Health insurance (3) 22,370 33,555

 Total 896,091 2,795,791 46,247 46,247 46,247